FaithAlone.net

 157 Those who follow the Messenger, the Unlettered Prophet, whom they find mentioned in the Torah and the Gospel in their possession.
 He directs them to righteousness, and deters them from evil, ...

-This claim is extremely important, because Muhammad is acknowledging that the Christians and Jews still have the Torah and the Gospel, and we know for a fact what the Torah and the Gospel looked like in the 7th century, because we have copies of the entire Bible from long before then.
+This claim is important, because Muhammad is acknowledging that the Christians and Jews still have the Torah and the Gospel, and it is known beyond any doubt what the Torah and the Gospel looked like in the 7th century, because there are extant copies of the entire Bible from long before then.

-This means that if Muhammad were here today, he would have to show you, in your Bible, where he is.
+This means that if Muhammad were here today, he would have to show a modern Christian or Jew, in the current Bible, where he is.
 Since he neglected to give the reference from either the Torah or the Gospel which was supposed to mention him, Muslims have undertaken this task, and proposed many verses over the years that allegedly vindicate Muhammad's claim.

 The most commonly-proposed verses, which will be covered in this article, are as follows.
 Click the link to jump to a specific section: